rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 Designing for future climate conditions is essential for ensuring building resilience and energy performance over the long term.
 Weather data generators such as UKCP09 and UKCP18 offer probabilistic weather files representing future climate scenarios, but their use in early design tools is limited (Jenkins et al., 2008).
 Many performance tools rely on typical meteorological year (TMY) data that do not capture the range of extremes or temporal shifts expected under climate change.

 De Wilde (2014) emphasizes the need for dynamic resilience metrics in simulation environments.
 Without future weather integration, generative models risk creating buildings optimized for obsolete conditions.
+Newer works, such as by Belcher et al. (2005) and Eames et al. (2011), have demonstrated methods for generating future weather files compatible with simulation engines.

 > **Key Insight**: Most current generative workflows overlook future climate variability, limiting their usefulness for long-term design resilience.

-This gap highlights the urgent need for trustworthy, adaptive design tools that can handle the complexities of future climate data while providing clear, actionable insights to designers and stakeholders.
-Achieving this level of transparency and reliability necessitates incorporating Explainable AI (XAI) techniques to bridge the interpretability gap in AI-driven generative workflows.
+**References**
+- Jenkins, D.P., Paszkiewicz, R., & Gibson, G. (2008).
+The impact of climate change on energy use in the UK building sector. *Energy Policy*, 36(12), 4601–4605.
+- de Wilde, P. (2014).
+The gap between predicted and measured energy performance of buildings: A framework for investigation. *Automation in Construction*, 41, 40–49.
+- Belcher, S.E., Hacker, J.N., & Powell, D.S.
+(2005).
+Constructing design weather data for future climates. *Building Services Engineering Research and Technology*, 26(1), 49–61.
+- Eames, M., Kershaw, T., & Coley, D. (2011).
+On the creation of future probabilistic design weather years from UKCP09. *Building Services Engineering Research and Technology*, 32(2), 127–142.

 ---